 Nicolas R. Malloy, M.S.

-Nicolas is an active member of several geospatial organizations including the American Society of Photogrammetry and Remote Sensing, the Urban and Regional Information Systems Association, the California Geographic Information Association, and the North American Cartographic Information Society.
-Nicolas also contributes to the community through leadership, activism, and outreach.
-In 2015, Nicolas founded the Geospatial Institute and regularly contributes educational materials for publication on the Geospatial Institute website and YouTube Channel.
-Nicolas serves on several committees at Humboldt State University including the Geospatial Steering Committee, the Geospatial Content Committee, and the Geospatial IT Committee.
-Nicolas also serves on the Board of Directors for the Humboldt State University Institute for Spatial Analysis, Modeling, and Monitoring.
-In 2015, Nicolas was elected to serve on the Humboldt State University Senate.
-He was re-elected in 2016 and will continue to serve until his current term ends in 2019.
+Nicolas contributes to the community through leadership, activism, and outreach.
+In 2015, Nicolas founded the Geospatial Institute and regularly publishes open educational materials for geospatial science.
+Nicolas serves on the HSU Geospatial Steering Committee, the Geospatial Content Committee, and the Geospatial IT Committee.
+Nicolas also serves on the Board of Directors for the HSU Institute for Spatial Analysis, Modeling, and Monitoring.
+In 2015, Nicolas was elected to serve on the HSU Senate and will continue to serve until his current term ends in 2019.